 Instagram is only for product-based businesses

-No ma’am.
-I’ve sold $10 statement necklaces, $100 digital products, and $1,000 consulting packages all via Instagram (not to mention my dog charges hundreds of dollars PER POST as a social media influencer), so I’ve personally sold a range of things via Instagram.
-But don’t just take my word for it – my clients have sold $30 home accessories, $200 organic skincare products, $1,000 photography sessions, and $2,000 coaching packages.
+No ma'am.
+I've sold $10 statement necklaces, $100 digital products, and $1,000 consulting packages all via Instagram (not to mention my dog charges $1,000+ PER POST as a social media influencer), so I've personally sold a range of things via Instagram.
+But don't just take my word for it – my clients have sold $30 home accessories, $200 organic skincare products, $2,500 photography packages, and $5,000 coaching packages.
 So Instagram is definitely NOT just for product-based businesses!
 If you have a digital product / service based business you can share photos of mockups, examples of your work, behind the scenes photos of your business or office, or other lifestyle photos that are still on brand.

 You need professional photography to stand out on Instagram